orbook/orbook.github.io/index.md

 @@
 We followed the high-level outline breaking the sections down into **open**
 ~~~
-<a href="/Infrastructure/1.1 Open Licensing/">Infrastructure</a>, <a href="/Methods/2.1 Citizen Science and Crowdsourcing/">Methods</a>, <a href="/Communities/3.2 Research Diversity/">Communities</a>, and <a href="/Knowledge/4.1 Open Educational Resources/">Knowledge</a>.
+<a href="/Infrastructure/Open_Licensing/">Infrastructure</a>, <a href="/Methods/Citizen_Science_and_Crowdsourcing/">Methods</a>, <a href="/Communities/Research_Diversity/">Communities</a>, and <a href="/Knowledge/Open_Educational_Resources/">Knowledge</a>.
 In some cases we combined some of the topics into one script, but in general we followed the lower-level outline as well.
 The hope is that this can be used as a starting point for further improvements.
 ~~~
 ~~~
 <div style="clear: both"></div>